1941 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Survival Distribution

-While Philadelphia’s massive 887 million coin production suggests abundance, with the brutal 0.0017% survival rate.
-These pennies experienced the harsh reality of wartime circulation, with most succumbing to wear and loss over eight decades.
+While Philadelphia’s massive 887 million coin production suggests abundance, only an estimated 15,000 examples are believed to survive in uncirculated condition — a brutal survival rate of just 0.0017%.
+These pennies experienced the harsh reality of heavy wartime circulation, with most succumbing to wear and loss over more than eight decades.

 Collection strategy should focus on condition over variety for newcomers.
-The striking survival rate differences between regular strikes and proofs highlight why understanding population reports is crucial for serious wheat penny investing.
+The striking differences in survival rates between regular strikes and proofs highlight why studying population reports from PCGS and NGC is crucial before making any significant purchase.

 Also Read: 100 Most Valuable Indian Head Penny Coins Worth Money (1859 – 1909)